Some scientists say that a dog’s sense of smell is 1,000,000 times better than humans.

 The scent games we’ve shared above are a great starting point.
 But we’re here to answer some other questions you might have about K9 scent work, including:

-Why do dogs sniff everything?
+Why do Spaniels sniff everything?

 As we mentioned earlier, dogs have a natural instinct to smell.